Greatdori/Greatdori/README.md

     add DoriKit in *Frameworks, Libraries and Embedded Content* section.

 > [!TIP]
-> The ABI of DoriKit is stable when using with the Xcode Project
+> The ABI of DoriKit is stable between release versions
+> when using with the Xcode Project

 ### Swift Package Manager
 Add the following dependency to your `Package.swift` file: